 Analytics and reporting:

-Technology can be used to collect data and metrics on your employee programs, and can help to provide insights and feedback on their effectiveness and impact.
+Technology can be used to collect data and metrics on your employee programs and can help to provide insights and feedback on their effectiveness and impact.

 By leveraging technology, organizations can create recognition programs that are efficient, engaging, and rewarding for employees.
-You can check out our reviews of the top 10 platforms to help you business level up your employee recognition program.
+You can check out our reviews of the top 10 platforms to help your business level up your employee recognition program.

 What are some ways a company can recognize employees?

-- Verbal praise: This can be as simple as thanking staff for their hard work and letting them know how much their efforts are appreciated.
+1. Verbal praise: This can be as simple as thanking staff for their hard work and letting them know how much their efforts are appreciated.

 Ultimately, the key is to find ways to recognize team members that are meaningful and relevant to them.